 Each dynamic device requires a model with model parameters that accurately represent the dynamics of the device over the entire range of operating conditions.

+PSCAD models shall be submitted to ERCOT for all inverter-based equipment installed on or after January 2015; for equipment installed before 2015 PSCAD models shall be submitted to ERCOT upon request.

+Where multiple models are provided (e.g. PSS/E, TSAT, PSCAD), the model response shall be consistent across software platforms to the extent of platform capability.

 Dynamic models shall utilize proper memory management within the software.
 Data must only be written to allocated memory locations so that other models within the system are not affected.

-All associated dynamic model parameters for a given generating unit shall be provided on the same base MVA (MBASE) in accordance with appropriate machine modeling where the MBASE is typically the generator MVA rating.
+All associated per unit dynamic model parameters for a given generating unit shall be provided using a base MVA (MBASE) in accordance with appropriate modeling techniques for the software platform, where the MBASE is typically the generator MVA rating.

-No model shall restrict the DWG from using any integration time-step less than or equal to a ¼ cycle in simulations.
+No model shall restrict the DWG from using any integration time-step less than or equal to a ¼ cycle in simulations when using positive sequence simulation tools.

 No model in the DWG’s Unacceptable Model List shall be used.
-Refer to Section 3.1.8.
+Refer to Section 3.1.10.